 |Dementia status||Positive test||Negative test|

 In other words, a random person would have a 13% chance of having dementia, .
-However, if your test is positive for amyloid, we adjust to an 82.6% chance that you have dementia, , and a 17.4% chance that you don't, .
+However, if your test is positive for amyloid, we adjust to a 50.6% chance that you have dementia, , and a 49.4% chance that you don't, .
 This is considering the fact that some people have amyloid but no dementia, the fact that some people have no amyloid and dementia, and the fact that the test can just be wrong.

-If the test is positive, you're almost 5 times more certain that you have dementia than that you don't have dementia, since .
-You are now 32 times more sure that you have dementia than you were before. ()
+If the test is positive, you're about as certain that you have dementia than that you don't have dementia, since .
+You are now almost 7 times more sure that you have dementia than you were before. ()

-If the test is negative, you're more than 11 times more certain that you don't have dementia than that you do, since .
-Compared to your prior belief, you're almost twice as sure that you don't have dementia than you were before. () (Notice how we flipped the fractions since we're testing the negative case.)
+If the test is negative, you're 24 times more certain that you don't have dementia than that you do, since .
+Compared to your prior belief, you're more than 3.5 times as sure that you don't have dementia than you were before. () (Notice how we flipped the fractions since we're testing the negative case.)